Inwood, Manhattan: Education

 Community District 12 has fewer college graduates and more high school dropouts compared to the borough and city as a whole.
 Only 38% of residents age 25 and older have a college education or higher, compared to 64% boroughwide and 43% citywide; meanwhile, 29% of adults in Community District 12 did not finish high school, compared to 13% boroughwide and 19% citywide.
-Elementary school absenteeism is similar to the rest of the city: as of 2018, 19% of elementary school students missed twenty or more days per school year, compared to 18% boroughwide and 20% citywide.
+Elementary school absenteeism is similar to the rest of the city: as of 2018, 19% of elementary school students missed 20 or more days per school year, compared to 18% boroughwide and 20% citywide.

 Inwood is part of District 6, along with Washington Heights and Hamilton Heights.
-Of the district's 19,939 students as of 2019, 85% are Hispanic/Latino, 7% are Black, 5% are White, and 3% are any other race; in addition, 29% are English Language Learners, and 22% are Students with Disabilities.
+Of the district's 19,939 students as of 2019, 85% were Hispanic/Latino, 7% were Black, 5% were White, and 3% were any other race; in addition, 29% were English Language Learners, and 22% were Students with Disabilities.
 Of all students in the cohort set to graduate in 2019, 74% in District 6 did so by August 2019, compared to 77% citywide.
 The district rate was significantly lower for males (69%), English Language Learners (52%), and Students with Disabilities (49%).
-As of 2019, one-quarter of District 6 students are English Language Learners (defined as students who require support to learn English as a second language), of whom 96% are Hispanic or Latino.
+As of 2019, one-quarter of District 6 students were English Language Learners (defined as students who require support to learn English as a second language), of whom 96% were Hispanic or Latino.